 The Sports & Arts (S&A) Program at the Canadian Sport Centre Manitoba was created in 2001 in partnership with the Pembina Trails School Division to provide flexibility and support for high performance athletes and artists who wish to pursue their sport and art goals, as well as maintain a high standard in their academics.

-S&A is offered through Vincent Massey Collegiate and provides flexible timetables, individualized programs, performance contracts, teacher advisor programs, French immersion, an advanced placement program and honours courses.
+Offered through Vincent Massey Collegiate, the Sports & Arts Program provides flexible timetables, individualized programs, performance contracts, teacher advisor programs, French immersion, an advanced placement program and honours courses.

 - An individual sport athlete entering into grade 9, 10, 11 or 12

-- athletes of team sports, for example basketball or volleyball, are not eligible
+- Athletes of team sports (Basketball, Volleyball, Hockey) are not eligible

 - OR an artist entering into grade 9, 10, 11 or 12